esp233/esp233.github.io/_pages/about.md

 While digital inclusion may seem empowering, my dissertation shows how this process often contributes to an engulfing post-socialist, post-industrial, and technology-mediated structure that further exploits and marginalizes the underprivileged groups.
 I refer to this phenomenon as the emergence of the ***digital lumpen proletariat***, a class-based neoliberal subjectivity.

 I also have a passion for exploring Internet-based musical practices, digital gaming cultures, and the socio-cultural histories of Asian societies.
-The voices of those overlooked or even humiliated are my ultimate source of inspiration.
+The voices of those overlooked or even humiliated constantly drive me to think, to critique, and to act.

 Beyond academia
 ------